-PC (Positive Claw): The PC design has sixty percent of the feed speed capabilities of a hook tooth, while at the same time giving you the great finish of a skip tooth.
-The depth and roundness of the gullet increases sawdust removal and cutting speed while the milled teeth help to reduce consumption of horsepower.
-Couple all this with our unique 6.5° rake angle and special 5 tooth set pattern and you have an awesome cutting blade that glides through the wood and produces an excellent finish and gives you great overall life.
-These blades are available in widths of 3/16" through 1" wide and the following teeth per inch...2, 3, 4 and 6.
+PC (Positive Claw): The PC tooth design combines the feed speed capabilities of a hook tooth, while at the same time giving you the great finish of a skip tooth.
+The depth and roundness of the gullet increases sawdust removal and cutting speed while the sharpness of the milled teeth help to reduce horsepower consumption.
+Couple all this with our unique 6.5° rake angle and special 5 tooth set pattern and you have a blade that glides through the wood producing an excellent finish and great overall life.
+These blades are available in widths from 3/16" through 1" with the following teeth per inch; 2, 3, 4 and 6.
 These blades are mainly used in kiln dry wood.